buddhist-uni/buddhist-uni.github.io/_content/booklets/copper-isle-miles_amaro.md

 year: 2021
 ---

-A short, photo-diary of Ajahn Amaro's 2019 pilgrimage to the holy sites of Sri Lanka.
+A short photo-diary of Ajahn Amaro's 2019 pilgrimage to the holy sites of Sri Lanka.